scotow/notigo/README.md

 ## Using the library

-Here is a simple example that send a notification with "Test" as title and "Hello from GitHub" as a message:
+Here is a simple example that send a notification with "Test" as a title and "Hello from GitHub" as a message:

 ```go
 package main